LJWatson/website-tink-eleventy/src/posts/2011-11-28-using-html5-headings.md

 The question has been asked whether the `h1` only or explicitly ranked headings technique is the best one to use.

-**Updated:** 26th November 2015.

-Originally I recommended using a flat `h1` heading structure.
-Four years later the HTML5 outline algorithm is still not supported in browsers, and without that an `h1` only heading structure is meaningless.
-Better to use explicitly ranked HTML headings and take care to get the [heading hierarchy](https://www.nomensa.com/blog/2010/using-html-headings) right!